eddwang/Monkeypox-Map/README.md

 # Monkeypox-Map
-Utilizes CDC's Monkeypoxx to create a choropleth map of the US
+Utilizes CDC's Monkeypox data to create a choropleth map of the confirmed cases in the US